acend/container-basics-training/content/en/docs/011.0/multistagebuild.md

 ---
-title: "11.1 - Multistage Builds"
+title: "11.1 - Multi-stage builds"
 weight: 11
 ---

 Often you're going to use some kind of libraries, tools or dependencies during the build phase of your application, that are not necessary during the execution time of the container.
-And since we want to keep the actual artifact as independent and small as possible, we often remove these dependencies in the docker build phase after the application itself is built.
+Since we want to keep the actual artifact as independent and small as possible, we often remove these dependencies in the docker build phase after the application itself is built.

-Since docker 17.05 they implemented a solution for that problem, the so called multi stage builds.
+Since docker 17.05 they implemented a solution for that problem, the so called multi stage-builds.

 In this lab you're going to learn how to use multistage builds and what they are good for.